sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 customers and thus negotiate better deals with the main vendor.

-The cost also depends on the support contract associated with it, as well as depending costs of other technologies (such as capacity requirements) that come from its implementation.
+The cost also depends on the support contract associated with it, as well as the costs of other depending technologies (such as capacity requirements) that come from its implementation.
 This is often neglected in SaaS purchases: even though you have correctly negotiated a good price for the SaaS service, you might be jeopardizing your internet connectivity and need to upgrade the bandwidth, the